 At Fugitive Fitness, we provide an indoor facility (we call it The Asylum) where, in a safe setting, you can learn the fundamental skills of parkour, learn advanced skills, and continually refine and expand your skills.

-Everyone who is new to our parkour instruction program (even if you have years of experience elsewhere or on your own) starts in one of our Foundations classes, which are Parkour Foundations (ages 13 and above) and Kids Parkour Foundations (ages 7 to 13).
+Everyone under the age of 13 who is new to our parkour instruction program (even if you have years of experience elsewhere or on your own) starts in Kids Parkour Technique (ages 8 to 13).
 Our program depends upon all of our students having a common understanding of terminology, philosophy, and values.
-That understanding is assured when all students progress through our Foundations classes.
+That understanding is assured when all students progress through our Technique classes.

 Equal in importance to skills and techniques are the core values we seek to instill: Respect, Commitment, Discipline, Responsibility, and Leadership.
 At the beginning of each class, we discuss how one of these values applies to the lesson that week.
 Without embracing these values, students will find that the skills are difficult to attain and are of little use once attained.
 We also want our students not only to look for ways to improve themselves, but also to look for ways to improve their communities.
 Each student therefore must volunteer for one of our service projects to become eligible for promotion.